 Auto-Focus vs Fixed-Focus¶

-Select Fixed Focus (FF), if you are planning on mounting your OAK camera to something that vibrates like crazy.
+Select Fixed-Focus (FF), if you are planning on mounting your OAK camera to something with heavy vibration (like a drone).

 Do neither of those apply to you?
 If so, just pick at random.
 Either will work for you most likely.